geshan/public-speaking/README.md

 # Geshan Public Speaking

-A timeline of most of my public speaking done in the past years.
+A timeline of most of my public speaking done for tech conferences and meetups.
 All my talks are in English.

 I am open to speaking offers, mainly in Sydney, Australia.
 The best way to reach me is by [email](mailto:geshan@gmail.com?subject=Interested%20for%20a%20talk%3F), thanks!.